Ranajaafar/Ranajaafar/README.md

 - Born and raised in Lebanon
 - 👀 love to learn something every single day
-- 🌱 I’m currently learning Computer Science In Lebanese University(LU)
+- 🌱 I’ve completed my master 1 degree lately in Computer Science at Lebanese University(LU)
 - 💞️ Ive built a few projects and I’m looking for a role where I can grow and learn from other experienced team members
 - I am hard - working with strong attention to detail , and eager to learn about new programming languages and technologies
 <h3><p align="center"> <img src="https://komarev.com/ghpvc/?username=Ranajaafar&label=Profile%20views&color=6805D3&style=flat" alt="Ranajaafar" /> </p></h3>